TheDiscordDude/BusManagement/README.md

 `java -jar BusManagement.jar POISY_COLLÈGE Pommaries 10:00 30-12-2022`

+On thing : There is a problem with linux that I am currently fixing.

 #### Installation

 You just need to clone the project to a directory :